Take 1-2 approved courses alongside UCLA students for college credit!

 NEUROSC 20 – Introduction to Neuroscience Methods: Art and Science of Studying Brain [ONLINE]

-PHILOS 7: Introduction to Philosophy of the Mind [ONLINE]
+PHILOS 7: Introduction to Philosophy of the Mind [TBA]

 PHYSICS 1A: Physics for Scientists and Engineers: Mechanics [ONLINE]